-IPCo has ownership shares in the Bridger, Valmy, and Boardman coal-fired plants.
-These facilities provide approximately 905 average megawatts of energy.
+Thermal resources -- IPCo has ownership shares in the Bridger, Valmy, and Boardman coal-fired plants.
+These facilities provide approximately 905 average megawatts of annual generation.
 The Company also operates the 90 MW Danskin gas-fired combustion turbine (CT) plant.
 A new 162 MW CT, Bennett Mountain, is expected to come on-line in June 2005.
-These CT facilities are located near Mountain Home and will be operated as needed to support system load or in response to favorable market conditions.
+Both these CT facilities are located near Mountain Home and will be operated as needed to support system load or in response to favorable market conditions.